g-jgreen/documentation/content/usage/waylay_engine_programing.md

 ![cpt](usage/programming_guide/cpt_2.jpeg)

 # Waylay abstractions on top of Bayesian network
-In default SAAS (software as a service) offering, the waylay designer models only the independent random variables – which we call a sensor, while the conditional dependencies are only modelled using CPT (so in the picture above, relation sprinkler<-rain would not be possible).
+In default SaaS offering, the waylay designer models only the independent random variables – which we call a sensor, while the conditional dependencies are only modelled using CPT (so in the picture above, relation sprinkler<-rain would not be possible).
-Also, in SAAS offering, the conditional dependencies are expressed using “simplified” CPT table (where we only create zeros and ones in the table), which we call __gates__.
+Also, in SaaS offering, the conditional dependencies are expressed using “simplified” CPT table (where we only create zeros and ones in the table), which we call __gates__.

 __Actuations__ are simple functional calls (fire and forget) associated with outcomes (observations) of either sensors or gates – which must be completely observed (posterior probability is 1) – meaning the sensor has returned the state or gate is in one of the states with posterior probability 1).